Carl E. Schneider

-Carl E. Schneider is an American lawyer and bioethicist.
-He serves as Chauncey Stillman Professor of Law and as Professor of Internal Medicine at the University of Michigan.
-He was educated at Harvard College and received his JD from the University of Michigan.
+Carl E. Schneider was an American lawyer and bioethicist.
+He served as Chauncey Stillman Professor of Law and as Professor of Internal Medicine at the University of Michigan.
+He was educated at Harvard College and received his JD from the University of Michigan, where he served as editor-in-chief of the law review.

 Schneider subsequently clerked for Judge Carl McGowan of the United States Court of Appeals for the District of Columbia Circuit; he served in the same capacity for Justice Potter Stewart of the United States Supreme Court.
+In 1981, he joined the law faculty at the University of Michigan.
+In 1998, he was appointed to the medical faculty as well.

-Schneider has authored several books, including The Censor's Hand: The Misregulation of Human-Subject Research.
+Schneider authored several books, including The Censor's Hand: The Misregulation of Human-Subject Research.

 Views on institutional review boards

-Schneider has argued that institutional review boards are unnecessary and harmful, restricting useful and innocuous research while being likely to permit truly dangerous studies.
+Schneider argued that institutional review boards are unnecessary and harmful, restricting useful and innocuous research while being likely to permit truly dangerous studies.
 He stated in a 2018 lecture that IRBs are "deeply unethical system[s] of regulation" because they fail to reach consistent decisions and prohibit many experiments which have the potential to benefit patient health.
 Schneider cited a multi-center study of vitamin A supplementation for neonatal ICU patients which IRBs halted: one institution's IRB rejected the study because it considered the experiment unnecessary, claiming the benefits of vitamin A supplementation were proven; another denied it because it considered the effects of vitamin A on neonates too ill-studied to be ethical.
 He continued by noting that even without IRB approval, the doctors running the study would have had the ability to give or not give vitamin A to their patients, and even to collect data on the two groups.
 However, to compare the patients would require IRB approval.